An invitation to join a pilgrimage

 I read this as an opening to an alternative way of relating to one another, one in which our understanding of life on Earth drew from Kropotkin’s mutual aid as a factor of evolution wherein collective and complimentary struggle characterizes life on Earth rather than the misinterpretation of Darwin’s idea of struggle as endless competition.

-This text invites us on a pilgrimage, after which one accepts that “this life has been granted to us,” and therefore cannot help but ask, “when did we lose it only to earn it back each day?”
+This text invites us on a pilgrimage, after which one accepts that “this life has been granted to us,” and therefore cannot help but ask, “When did we lose it only to earn it back each day?”
 Through Sarr, the idea of the cost of living reveals itself as an affront to life.
 Yet, as one struggles against the conditions that have given life a price, Sarr invites us to humility and to eschew seductively simple binaries as we might “traverse evil without falling for the notion that one is the incarnation of good.”

 What is important is the first step on the path toward enlightenment.
 Choose whichever source of mysticism aligns with your path.
-For me, this begs the question of why qualify the interventions of this text as African meditations?
+For me, this begs the question of why the interventions of this text are African meditations.
 That is to say, an ostensibly distinctive discourse would seem to play no role in a mystic journey into the source of everything.
 The features of race, nation, and ethnicity can’t survive global liberation.
-On the other side of radical transformation, there will be more ways to make sense of who we are and our relations to one another and the world.
+On the other hand, radical transformation will create more ways to make sense of who we are and our relations to one another and the world.
 Even if you read the Africanness of the meditations through Sarr’s homecoming journey, he nevertheless leads us through the different scales of time one experiences upon arrival home.
 Sixteen years can seem to pass in an instant.
 What characterizes the return for Sarr seems to be the experience of time’s passing, the practice of habituating one’s body to movements, sounds, smells, and tastes that are both new and familiar.
-Through the chaos of rediscovering comfort it can be easy to lose sight of the love embodied in family members who are simply happy to see you again and not counting the years you have been gone.
-When Sarr tells us that his “long absence has meant nothing,” he is at peace with the fact that the children he has re-encountered as adults love him as they did when he left, even as he may struggle to re-learn the contours of daily life in this place.
-Home is an active project—the product of making and remaking—rather than a place to be rediscovered.
-Nostalgia can be toxic, as can the worship of ancestors.

 If a better world is possible, let us meditate on its constituent parts—the institutions, communities, and relationships.